Medical emergencies are those in which there is an imminent threat of loss of life.

 - Weak or lack of pulse

-- Collapse with lack of response that lasts for more than 2 minutes
+- Collapse with a lack of response that lasts for more than 2 minutes

 - Persistent colic (equine)